Tteok-Kkochi

 Before you start

-If your rice cakes are vacuum-sealed or frozen, drop them into boiling water for 30 to 60 seconds until pliable, then drain and rinse under cold water.
+If your rice cakes are vacuum-sealed, hard, or straight out of the freezer, drop them into boiling water for 30 to 60 seconds until pliable, then drain and rinse under cold water.

 Ingredients